 (See also Definition of Dermatitis.)

-Primary treatment of lichen simplex chronicus is patient education about the effects of scratching and rubbing.
+If a cause of the initial itch can be identified (eg, radiculopathy, ill-fitting shoes, atopy), it should be treated or addressed.
+Otherwise, the primary treatment of lichen simplex chronicus is patient education about the effects of scratching and rubbing.

 Drugs Mentioned In This Article

 |Drug Name||Select Trade|